brendanberg/dbn/documentation/language.md

 the number definition with the same name is invoked with the connector's values as arguments.

-The example below shows a conditional block using the connector `<Mouse 1>` to test whether the mouse's x position is less than 50.
+The example below shows a conditional block using the connector `<Mouse 1>` to test whether the mouse's X position is less than 50.

 ```
 Smaller? <Mouse 1> 50